paras-s23/viTScratch/README.md

 The implementation is done entirely in Google Colab using PyTorch, with no external ViT libraries.
 It focuses on rebuilding the ViT-Base configuration while deeply exploring the core architecture and theory behind it.

+The notebook is named CLEANED_ViT_From_Scratch.ipynb in the github repository.

 Key components in the notebook:

 - Manual patch embedding and positional encoding